LuisCaceres/scripts/components/browsing context/README.md

 // Nothing interesting ever happens!
 ```
 In the previous code snippet `addEventListener()` expects `type`, `listener` and `useCapture` to be a string, a function and a boolean respectively.
-Even though what is passed into `addEventListener()` results in a useless function call the internet browser
+Even though what is passed into `addEventListener()` results in a useless function call, the internet browser
 will not throw an exception.
 This is a potentially hard-to-find bug.

 In order to avoid such a scenario and many others, I have laid the foundations for an approximation of a browsing context.
 In other words, a browsing context encompasses the window object along with each one of its properties.
 Needless to say that by no means it will be possible to replicate a browsing context as it is extremely complex.
 This is only an approximation.